briangmilnes/APAS-AI/apas-ai/docs/RustTermsCorrected.md

 ## Limitations

+### Type System Limitations

-Rust’s type aliases (`type Alias = ExistingType;`) are purely compile-time nicknames: they inherit exactly the methods and trait implementations of the underlying type, but you cannot add new inherent methods or blanket trait impls to the alias itself.
+Rust's type aliases (`type Alias = ExistingType;`) are purely compile-time nicknames: they inherit exactly the methods and trait implementations of the underlying type, but you cannot add new inherent methods or blanket trait impls to the alias itself.
 As a result, using a type abbreviation to replace a wrapper struct prevents you from extending the API—any new behavior must still be implemented on the original type.
 Whenever you need a distinct method/trait surface (for example, to expose multithreaded semantics or tailor bounds per module), you must keep a real `struct` newtype rather than a type alias.

+### Floating-Point Types as Hash Keys or Labels

+Floating-point types (`f32`, `f64`) **cannot** be used as hash keys, set elements, or labels in data structures that require `Eq` and `Hash` traits.
+This limitation affects:
+- Graph edge labels in `LabDirGraphStEph`, `LabDirGraphMtEph`, `LabUnDirGraphStEph`, `LabUnDirGraphMtEph`
+- Hash-based collections like `HashMap<f64, V>` or `HashSet<f32>`
+- Any generic type requiring `T: Eq + Hash`

+**Reason:** Floating-point types implement only `PartialEq` (not `Eq`) due to `NaN` values that don't equal themselves, and they don't implement `Hash` due to precision and `NaN` handling complexities.

+**Workarounds:**
+- Use integer types for numeric labels: `i32`, `u64`, `usize`
+- Wrap floats in custom types that implement `Eq` and `Hash` with appropriate semantics
+- Use `BTreeMap` instead of `HashMap` for ordered float keys (requires `Ord`, which floats do implement)

+### Pair Types Display and Debug Limitations

+The built-in `Pair<A, B>` type in this codebase has limited formatting support:
+- **Missing `Display`**: `Pair<A, B>` doesn't implement `std::fmt::Display`, so it cannot be used in contexts requiring user-facing string formatting
+- **Debug only**: Only `Debug` formatting is available via `{:?}`, suitable for developer diagnostics but not end-user output

+**Impact:** This affects any generic code requiring `T: Display` when `T` is instantiated with `Pair<A, B>`.

+**Workarounds:**
+- Use tuples `(A, B)` which implement both `Display` and `Debug` when their components do
+- Implement custom `Display` for `Pair<A, B>` if modifying the codebase
+- Use `format!("{:?}", pair)` for debug output instead of `Display`

+### Separate ST and MT Graph Modules

+Directed graph support lives in both `DirGraphStEph` and `DirGraphMtEph` modules because Rust relies solely on trait-based type classes rather than a richer module system with functor instantiation.
+The single-threaded implementation only needs the `StT` bundle (`Eq + Clone + Display + Debug + Sized`), while the multi-threaded version must require `MtT` and call into clone helpers that guarantee `Send + Sync`.
+Collapsing them into one module would smear those bounds together, forcing single-threaded code to import multi-threaded requirements and violating the MT module discipline that keeps concurrency guarantees verifiable.
+Maintaining two dedicated modules lets each implementation expose the correct trait surface without leaking hidden synchronization assumptions.

 Modules may contain:
 - type definitions (struct, enum, type alias)